- Program Profiles

 Even from one conversation with Jenny Brinker, it is easy to see that she gets a lot of fulfillment in inspiring her students to make an impact beyond the classroom.
 She’s worked hard to ensure that students in the Energy Management Program at Northeast Wisconsin Technical College help the community in addition to learning the skills they need for a variety of technical careers.
 Every year, students work with different non-profits to perform free energy audits and advise them on how to make their buildings more energy efficient.
 The program’s latest community project was to assess the energy footprint of the Oneida Tribe of Wisconsin’s veterans building.

-In January, the program moved to a goal of being a dedicated net-zero energy building and are diligently working to accomplish this task and have plans to see this completed before the end of 2019.
-The state of the art facility was specifically designed to give students and instructors access to the building’s energy systems allowing them to analyze data and assess the building’s function.
-Students also utilize the solar photovoltaic installation on the building’s roof where they learn to install solar systems each semester.
+Students learn from cutting-edge technology like geothermal variable refrigerant flow and daylight programming that is part of their learning space, the Great Lakes Energy Education Center.
+The state-of-the-art facility was specifically designed to give students and instructors access to the building’s energy systems allowing them to analyze data and assess the building’s function.
+Students also utilize the solar photovoltaic installation on the building’s roof and yard, where they install solar systems each semester.